 The Vatican eventually backed down and in 1987, most of Hunthausen's authority was returned to him, and Wuerl was removed from the Archdiocese (he was later named Archbishop of Washington D.C.).
 But Hunthausen's supporters found this a hollow victory when the Vatican put in place a three-cardinal team to oversee the diocese, and named Thomas J. Murphy of Great Falls-Billings, Montana, as Seattle's coadjutor archbishop.
 Murphy was well-liked, but the naming of a coadjutor was a more traditional way of grooming a potential successor.

 And that it was.
-Archbishop Hunthausen retired on August 12, 1991, and was given a warm farewell by over a thousand well-wishers attending a prayer service at St. James Cathedral.
+Archbishop Hunthausen retired on August 12, 1991, and was given a warm farewell by more than a thousand well-wishers attending a prayer service at St. James Cathedral.
 After retirement, he moved back to Montana, the home of his youth, where he enjoyed fishing, hiking, and the great outdoors.